Trimble County, Kentucky

 - 1997: The Trimble County Apple Festival is established, becoming an annual event.

-This timeline provides a concise overview of the key events in the history of Trimble County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Trimble County, Kentucky.